phuongy/angular-blog-post/README.md

 My preference for representing models in AngularJS has always been with a Factory.
 I find that I tend to use Service only for things to connect to a Provider.

+todo: example with a Factory and multiple directives / controllers

 ### Providers

+todo: example with a Promise or AJAX call